gillib/diagnosticSearch/README.md

 # Searching
 ## Using cUrl
-open your terminal and enter the following command:
+Open your terminal and enter the following command:

 ```
 curl -d "query=a cat ran away today" -X POST http://127.0.0.1:5000/search
 ```

 By default, only the 10 best results will be returned.
-You can query more results by adding the `amount` parameter to the command like the following:
+You may query more results by adding the `amount` parameter to the command as the following example:
 ```
 curl -d "query=a cat ran away today&amount=20" -X POST http://127.0.0.1:5000/search
 ```